VictorVysh/BashToC/README.md

 NOTE that this scprit just make from your scrpit c program like

-#define SCRPIT "echo Hello world"
+"#define SCRPIT "echo Hello world"

 int main()

 {

  syste(SCRPIT)

 }

 This script will convert your bash script to C code and make executable